 In about half of people with AVMs, the first symptoms are those of a stroke caused by bleeding in the brain.

 Symptoms of an AVM that is bleeding are:

 - Headache in one or more parts of the head, may seem like a migraine

 Symptoms due to pressure on one area of the brain include:

-Finding the best treatment for an AVM that is found on an imaging test but is not causing any symptoms can be difficult.
-Your doctor will discuss with you:
+Finding the best treatment for an AVM that is found on an imaging test, but is not causing any symptoms, can be difficult.
+Your provider will discuss with you:

-Your doctor may discuss different factors that may increase your risk of bleeding, including:
+Your provider may discuss different factors that may increase your risk of bleeding, including:

 A bleeding AVM is a medical emergency.
 The goal of treatment is to prevent further complications by controlling the bleeding and seizures and, if possible, removing the AVM.

 Three surgical treatments are available.
 Some treatments are used together.